-Rate and Regulatory Matters - In December 2021, Middlesex's petition to the NJBPU seeking permission to increase its base water rates was concluded, based on a negotiated settlement, resulting in an expected increase in annual operating revenues of \$27.7 million.
+Rate and Regulatory Matters

+Middlesex - In December 2021, Middlesex's petition to the NJBPU seeking permission to increase its base water rates was concluded, based on a negotiated settlement, resulting in an expected increase in annual operating revenues of \$27.7 million.
 The approved tariff rates were designed to recover increased operating costs as well as a return on invested capital of \$513.5 million, based on an authorized return on common equity of 9.6%.
 The increase is being implemented in two phases with \$20.7 million of the increase effective January 1, 2022 and the remaining \$7.0 million effective January 1, 2023.
 As part of the negotiated settlement, the Purchased Water Adjustment Clause (PWAC), which is a rate mechanism that allows for recovery of increased purchased water costs between base rate case filings, was reset to zero.

-In March 2022, Middlesex filed a petition with the NJBPU seeking approval to set its PWAC tariff rate to recover additional costs of \$3.7 million for the purchase of treated water from a non-affiliated regulated water utility regulated by the NJBPU.
-We cannot predict whether the NJBPU will ultimately approve, deny or reduce the amount of our request.
+In September 2022, the NJBPU approved Middlesex's Emergency Relief Motion to reset its PWAC tariff rate to recover additional costs of \$2.7 million for the purchase of treated water from a non-affiliated regulated water utility.
+The increase, effective October 1, 2022, is on an interim basis and subject to refund with interest pending final resolution of this matter.